Biology 1 (8772.3)

 In order to pass the unit, students must:

-1. Achieve a mark of at least 40% on the Final Alternate Assessment (in place of Final Exam) and an overall final mark of at least 50%
+1. Achieve a mark of at least 40% on the Final Assessment and an overall final mark of at least 50%

 3. Participate in at least 80% of practical sessions, unless extenuating circumstances prevent this.
 Students should notify the convener when laboratory sessions are missed, and provide documenation for missed sessions.